stinaa/periodtracker/readme.md

 ## Get started
+- Click the green "Clone or download" button and select "Download ZIP"
-- Open `index.html` in your browser
+- From the downloaded folder, open `index.html` in your browser
-- Open the whole folder in your favourite editor
+- Open the whole folder in your favorite editor.
+If you don't have one, download [Sublime Text](https://www.sublimetext.com)
-- You will find your challenge in `algorithm.js`
+- You will find your challenge in `js/algorithm.js`